Jeff Duncan (politician)

-Jeffrey Darren Duncan (born January 7, 1966) is an American politician who served as the United States representative for South Carolina's 3rd congressional district from 2011 to 2025.
-His district comprised nine counties, two of these counties being manufacturing centers for the state.
-On January 17, 2024, Duncan announced that he would not run for re-election.
-Duncan previously served in the South Carolina House of Representatives from 2002 to 2010 when he retired to run for the U.S. House of Representatives.
+Jeffrey Darren Duncan (born January 7, 1966) is an American politician and businessman who served as the United States representative for South Carolina's 3rd congressional district from 2011 to 2025.
+Duncan previously served in the South Carolina House of Representatives from 2002 to 2010.

 Early life, education, and business career

 Jeff Duncan was born in Greenville, South Carolina, on January 7, 1966.
 His father worked in the textile business and moved the family across the South while Duncan was growing up.
 After attending three years of high school at Mooresville Senior High School in Mooresville, North Carolina, Duncan moved to Ware Shoals and attended Ware Shoals High School.
 During his senior year of high school, he met his future wife, Melody Hodges.
 Duncan graduated from Clemson University with a BA in political science in 1988 and was a member of the school's football team.

 After graduation, Duncan served as branch manager and an assistant vice president during his seven years working in community banking.
 Later, he started his own small business, J. Duncan & Associates, a South Carolina-based, family-owned real estate marketing firm that specialized in statewide real estate auctions.
 He ran and operated that business until his election to Congress in 2010.